Get an EEC Professional Certification

 • Director II level.
 This includes a director II certification.

-Note: You don’t need a certification from the previous position level to apply for the next level.
-But you must meet the eligibility requirements for that level.
+Note: You don’t need to have a certification from the previous level to apply for the next level, but you must meet the eligibility requirements for the level you’re applying for.

 Eligibility requirements for certifications